technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 6 - Summarize a report in the Copilot pane.md

 **Objective** - In this Lab, You will know how to Summarize a report in the Copilot pane

+## Task 1 - Summarize a report in the Copilot pane

 1. Switch to Power BI Fabric Portal -
     <https://app.fabric.microsoft.com/home?experience=power-bi> with
     the credentials provided to you